Black Spider : le criminel miroir de Batman

 The Origins of Black Spider: A Vigilante Turned Assassin

 The first Black Spider, played by Eric Needham , appeared in Detective Comics in the 1970s.
 A former drug addict, he descended into crime before deciding to wage a personal war against the drug trade.
-Unlike Batman, who fights for justice, Black Spider is driven by a desire for revenge and a deep hatred of drug dealers, whom he believes are responsible for Gotham's corruption and his own downfall.
+Unlike Batman, who fights for justice, Black Spider is driven by a desire for revenge and a deep hatred of drug dealers, who he believes are responsible for Gotham's corruption and his own downfall.
+If you want to spend a wonderful movie night with all the Batman movies, you can check out our pajamas and duvet covers dedicated to the Dark Knight

 Convinced that conventional methods are not enough, Needham chooses to become Black Spider and adopts an arsenal reminiscent of Batman's: gadgets, throwing weapons, rapid movement in the night...
 But unlike the Dark Knight, he does not hesitate to take down his targets to eradicate the threat.
 It is this brutality that inevitably pits him against Bruce Wayne, whose moral code forbids all murder.